 Where they differ.
 The Ring Video Doorbell 2, at 5.05 inches tall by 2.5 inches wide by 1.08 inches thick, is bigger and thicker than the Ring Video Doorbell Pro, which has dimensions of 4.5” x 1.85” x 0.80”.

 The Ring Video Doorbell 2 also has a wider motion detection angle at 180 degrees compared to the Doorbell Pro’s 160 degrees, but you cannot customize motion detection zones for the Ring Video Doorbell 2.

-This Ring Doorbell 2, which costs $199 (For the latest prices and discounts, check here), is also cheaper than the Doorbell Pro.
+This Ring Doorbell 2 is also cheaper than the Doorbell Pro.
+(Check the pricing here.)

 Ring Video Doorbell 2 has the same integrations as the Ring Video Doorbell Pro, allowing it to work with smart locks and switches.

 There are other Z-wave compatible doorbells out there, but these can be rather limited.
 For instance, Doorbird has some Z-wave-compatible doorbells, but it tends to work with very few Z-wave devices.

 Add that to the fact that the Doorbird can be more expensive.
 However, if you have supported products such as Control 4, Lockstate, and Vera Smarter Home Control, and you do not mind paying more, then you can check this out.